-Medical HQ to spearhead EU military integration
+Medical HQ to spearhead EU military push

 The European Parliament, which backs the development, went further in a report voted the same day, by calling for the creation of a new "directorate general - defence" in the European Commission.

-Leaders also plan to celebrate the new push for EU defence integration at a ceremony on the sidelines of a summit in Brussels on Thursday.
+Leaders also plan to celebrate the EU defence push at a ceremony on the sidelines of a summit in Brussels on Thursday.

 They aim to say, according to a draft declaration seen by EUobserver, that the EU "welcomes the establishment" of the new military structure and "stresses the importance of quickly implementing the first batch" of projects.